a4my/mern-todo-list/README.md

 ![site image](https://i.imgur.com/9SDsEAX.jpg)

 ## What I used 🔨
-My goal with this small application was to gather all different tools I've learned about for the past year such as HTML, SASS, Javascript and React JS.
+What I wanted to do with this todo list projects was to use the MongoDB database and Express server to create a more complex todo list app.

 ## Extra learning ✔
-I also wanted to use the data from an API and render the data on the front end with React JS.
+Along the way, I picked up more knowledge about Express, MongoDB and React such as using the context API and some new hooks.

 ## Responsiveness 📱
 This project is responsive on any devices.